Robust Audio-Visual Target Speaker Extraction with Emotion-Aware Multiple Enrollment Fusion: Introduction

-Using the previous state-of-the-art AVSE system as a baseline, in this paper we: 1.
-Explore the interactions between input embeddings from different modalities; 2.
-Validate the effectiveness of these modalities under varying degrees of modality missing; 3.
-Introduce expression embedding extracted from a facial emotion recognition model to improve model performance.
-Section II describes the baseline architecture and embedding extraction for the four modalities, Section III discusses experiment details, and Section IV presents the conclusion.
+In this paper, we address the problem of partially missing face frames from two perspectives.
+1. We explore a wider variety of modal information pairs within the model architecture, analyze the effects of four types of speaker cues—lip, face, expression, and enrollment speech—and investigate their correlations and functional differences in TSE tasks.
+2. We employ training strategies that expose the model to severely degraded scenarios, thereby enhancing its adaptability to incomplete frames, and validate the effectiveness of these modalities under various degrees of modality missing.
+Section II describes the baseline architecture and embedding extraction for the four modalities, Section III discusses experimental details, and Section IV presents the conclusion.